top of page

 Jamie McLellan is a Registered Respiratory Therapist at McMaster Children’s Hospital.
 She earned her BSc in Chemistry from Western University in 2016 and is currently pursuing a Master of Health Science degree from the same institution.
 In 2013, Jamie was honored with the Western Scholarship of Excellence, followed by the ProResp Respiratory Award of Excellence in 2018.
 Passionate about neonatal respiratory care, Jamie serves as the NICU project coordinator for respiratory practice at McMaster Children’s Hospital.
 Over her five years at McMaster Children’s, she played a pivotal role in the implementation of High-Frequency Jet Ventilation and contributed to several quality improvement initiatives.
 Jamie is a strong advocate for evidence-based practice and patient-centered care, aspiring to contribute to the advancement of respiratory practice in the NICU.

-Research Coordinator
+Clinical Research Nurse / Coordinator